okohll/abdocs/content/docs/charting/business-intelligence.md

 > This section applies to Superset only, for Power BI or other instructions please contact us.

-Now that you've set up agileBase to make data available to Superset, you can create charts and dashboards there.
+Now that you've set up Agilebase to make data available to Superset, you can create charts and dashboards there.

 1) Create a 'dataset' in Superset, corresponding to the view you set up above
     1) From the *Data* menu at the top, select *datasets*, then click the *+ dataset* button